 The sequential nature of many of the required science courses mandates that students pay close attention to course numbering and course prerequisites, and be in conference with a science department advisor.
 Chemistry, mathematics and the General Education requirements are foundational and often prerequisite or corequisite to other courses.
 Additionally, some of the courses are offered in alternating years.
-The major also requires a number of credits be taken off-campus with an agency like AuSable The student is also strongly Institute or ECCO. encouraged to be in conference with the science advisor in the choice of elective courses that can strengthen the educational experience.
-All these factors emphasize the importance of close student - science advisor communication for successful completion of this major.
+The student is strongly encouraged to confer with the science advisor in the choice of elective courses that can strengthen the educational experience.
+All these factors emphasize the importance of close student science advisor communication for successful completion of this major.